mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/operations/accessing-the-cluster/index.md

 You will then see Konvoy's operations portal, which offers an overview of cluster status, and shortcuts to several dashboards to addon services such as Grafana.

-These static credentials should be used only to access **operations portal** for configuring an [external identity provider](../../security/external-idps/).
-Since these are static credentials and there is currently no way of updating them they should be treated only as backup credentials and not used for normal access.
-Always login with own identity from external identity provider that usually provide additional security features like Multi Factor Authentication.
+Static credentials should only be used to access the **operations portal** for configuring an [external identity provider](../../security/external-idps/).
+There is currently no way of updating static credentials so they should be used as backup credentials and not used for normal access.
+Always login with your own identity from an external identity provider.
+This provides additional security features like Multi Factor Authentication.

 ## Using kubectl